enterstudio/lycheejs-website/download/tutorial/app-server.md

 ## Prerequisites

-You should have successfully installed lycheeJS already.
+You should have successfully installed lychee.js already.
-If you haven't installed lycheeJS on your development machine, you can follow the instructions at the [Bundles](#!bundles) section on the left.
+If you haven't installed lychee.js on your development machine, you can follow the instructions at the [Bundles](#!bundles) section on the left.

 ## Initialize the Project

-The `/projects` folder inside the lycheeJS directory contains all projects made with lycheeJS.
-It already contains many examples and demos that you can open, edit and manipulate with the lycheeJS tools.
+The `/projects` folder inside the lychee.js directory contains all projects made with lychee.js.
+It already contains many examples and demos that you can open, edit and manipulate with the lychee.js tools.

 First of all, we need to create our new project using the `lycheejs-breeder` command line tool.
 The Breeder is the